caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 > Some say patronizingly
 > With who He claimed to be
 > The choices are one of three:
-> Liar, fool, or Messiah!"
+> Liar, fool, or Messiah!
 > -- [Theocracy - Liar, Fool, or Messiah](https://open.spotify.com/track/6EzVRnzx6WdFbZu83yqPzH)

 > "Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am.”"
 > -- John 8:58